gibr098/Iot-Group-Project/Technology.md

 ### MQTT Broker (AWS Core IOT)

-Sensor datas are transmitted through a message broker to the IoT core through publish method for data preprocessing.
+Sensor data are transmitted through a message broker to the IoT core through publish method for data preprocessing.
 Lightweight and is suitable to low bandwidth exchange of data.

 ### ECLIPSE MOSQUITTO